Yin miao

 In Taiwanese folk religion, yin miao (陰廟 (Yīnmiào, dark temple)) are temples dedicated to wandering and homeless spirits, as opposed to yang miao, which are dedicated to deities.
-According to local beliefs, ghosts without a permanent resting place (as in a grave) wandering in the human realm and may cause trouble for the living.
+According to local beliefs, ghosts without a permanent resting place (as in a grave) wander in the human realm and may cause trouble for the living.
 Therefore, yin miao serve as such resting places for these spirits as a form of respect and to maintain peace.
 Temples dedicated to deities associated with afterlife, like Cheng Huang Ye or Di Zang Wang, are not considered yin miao.